Carbs in Red Wine: Is Red Wine High in Carbs?

 Other drinks such as beer or liqueurs instead have a higher amount of carbs, same as a lot of non-alcoholic carbonated drinks that we tend to drink often unaware of their composition.

 Among wines, instead, reds are those with the lowest amount of carbs, generally less than whites and surely less than sweet, off dry and fortified wines.

-And, if you are on a low-carb diet, the best choice is probably to stick to those wines that have less carbs such as a delicious Pinot Noir for example, and less calories, to control your measures and not to waste important calories on bad quality wines!
+And, if you are on a low-carb diet, the best choice is probably to stick to the red wines that have less carbs such as a Pinot Noir.

 Don't waste those precious calories on bad wine 🙂